 Is it true that most animals make such a sound?
 It depends on what’s meant by animals, I suppose: mammals or non-aquatic vertebrates may be closer to what was meant, but I still don’t know how true it is.

-In any case, by the author’s reckoning I myself have, on occasion, barked in puzzled surprise, and maybe you have too.
+In any case, by the author’s reckoning I myself have, on occasion, barked in puzzled surprise.
+Maybe you have too.
 I don’t know if there’s another verb for when people make this sound.
 Huh is a good phonic approximation but it doesn’t lend itself naturally to inflection.
 Yelping is usually high-pitched and is associated more with pain.
 I’m open to suggestions of existing words or invented ones.

 Marshall Thomas continues: